 Disclaimer: You are welcome to sell items that you’ve made from this pattern; however, you are not allowed to use my pictures or sell my pattern as your own (Copyright @ ThisPixieCreates).

 Thank you guys so much for following along.
-I can’t wait to see what you create!
+I can’t wait to see your versions of this Simple Texture Pillow!